-Colonel Hugh McKay, a resident of St. George, was a Colonel in the militia for 50 years and served in the House of Assembly for 30 years.
-As well, he was a Senior Justice of the Court of Common Pleas.
-At his death on January 28, 1848, he was the oldest and the only, full Colonel of the militia in the province of New Brunswick.
+Another distinguished resident, Colonel Hugh McKay, contributed significantly to St. George’s history.
+For half a century, he held the rank of Colonel in the militia and spent three decades in the House of Assembly.
+In his later years, he held the title of Senior Justice of the Court of Common Pleas.
+When he passed away in 1848, he was uniquely honored as the sole full Colonel of the militia in New Brunswick.

 St. George witnessed swift growth by the mid-19th century, boasting five shipyards, ten sawmills, and seven granite mills in its vicinity.
 With growth came challenges, leading to the construction of fortifications: Fort Vernon in 1812 and Fort Hill in 1866.
 Reminders of the town’s fortified past remain, with cannons from Fort Hill now stationed at the St George Legion Hall.

 Religion thrived in the growing town, with the construction of the country’s oldest continuously used Presbyterian Church in 1790.
 This growth was further evidenced by the establishment of churches over the years: the Anglican church in 1821, which was rebuilt twice due to various circumstances, the Baptist church in 1845, and the Roman Catholic church in 1854.

 The town’s communication expanded with the publishing of “Granite Town Greetings,” its inaugural newspaper, around 1902.
 That same year saw the completion of a granite water-trough.
 By 1904, St. George achieved incorporation, and Fred Dewar became its first mayor.